 Remember, that your code in the Google Earth “description” label is not highlighted at all.
 It means that is quite easy to make a mistake, and what is worth, not easy to find it.
 So personally I would recommend you use some designated software instead, at least in order to highlight the code or some debug options.

 A BalloonStyle is tailored for bulk .kml file style customization.
-We can style our .kml file on basic and much wider way.
+We can style our .kml file in a basic and much wider way.

-Basically the Balloonstyle requires to input a separate command, which doesn’t appear as a default in standard .kml file created by tools (like Google MyMaps).
-The code can look as per below:
+Basically, the Balloonstyle requires the input of a separate command, which doesn’t appear as a default in a standard .kml file created by tools (like Google MyMaps).
+The code can look as below:

 <font face=”Courier New”>$[description]</font>

 I used this simple code in order to customize the .kml balloon about the World’s highest arc dam (Pic.
 30, 31).

 In the result of this simple balloon style presented above, the colour changed and the font family remains the same for the whole content.
 This is a basic example of the BalloonStyle edition.

 For more wide purposes the BalloonStyle can be used likewise a “Description”, which will make our .kml presence a bit better (Pic.
 32-34).
 We gained another frame with different colours, our Balloon layout, and standard for all places included in this .kml file.
 Moreover, the “Description” field remains almost empty, which at the same point can be important, about which more underneath.